newrelic/newrelic-jfr-core/README.md

 The JFR daemon logs with the Slf4j-Simple implementation at the default `Info` level.
 For audit logging from the underlying Telemetry SDK, set the log level to `Debug` and enable audit logging via environment variable as described above.

+### Proxy

+Currently, the JFR daemon can not be directly configured to accept a proxy.
+Instead, please use system properties `-Dhttps.proxyHost` and `-Dhttps.proxyPort` [(reference)](https://docs.oracle.com/javase/8/docs/technotes/guides/net/proxies.html) to specify your proxy.

 ---
 ## Support